 - Epistemology and Philosophy of Science.

-The specialized minors (b)-(e) focus on particular areas within philosophy, and complement several different concentrations.
+The specialized minors (b)-(e) focus on particular areas within philosophy, and complement several different majors.

-The General Philosophy academic minor aims to provide students basic philosophical skills and training, exposure to rigorous core courses, and some advanced work, but does not aim for the breadth and comprehensiveness of the concentration or for depth in any particular area.
+The General Philosophy minor aims to provide students basic philosophical skills and training, exposure to rigorous core courses, and some advanced work, but does not aim for the breadth and comprehensiveness of the major or for depth in any particular area.

 Any 100- or 200-level course other than PHIL 180, 201, 296 (logic courses).